httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 {: #format-informational title="Format of Informational Response Control Data"}

 A response message can include any number of informational responses that precede a final status code.
-These convey an information status code and a header block.
+These convey an informational status code and a header block.

 If the response control data includes an informational status code (that is, a